biologyangel/biologyangel/README.md

 🧬 Passionate Biomedical Research Student <br/>
 🎓 Graduated with a Bachelor of Science in Healthcare Studies from The University of Texas at Dallas <br/>
-💭 Currently learning Python and R languages for bioinformatics <br/>
+💭 Currently working on a Single-Cell PBMC Analysis Project, stay tuned! <br/>

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=angelmalhotra&show_icons=true&theme=dracula)